 What’s more, with the help of AI, physicians can access processed patient history.
 This means that they wouldn’t have to go through the entire history to make sense of it, they could access well-organized patient information whenever they need it.

 Have you ever been stuck in the waiting room full of people trying to see your doctor?
 See, it’s not a secret that some hospital consultations are not emergency situations.
 People feel bad, they’re worried or scared, they want to know what’s going on.
 This is absolutely understandable but it also puts a lot of pressure on the doctors and nurses to help even more patients and solve problems even faster.
 Virtual nurses can reduce the number of unnecessary hospital visits, which is beneficial to both the doctors and the patients.
+This is a perfect example of how AI implementation can be leveraged in patient engagement solutions to increase patient satisfaction from medical services.

 According to Syneos Health Communications, 64 percent of patients reported they would be comfortable with AI virtual nurse assistants, listing 24/7 access to answers and support, round-the-clock monitoring, and the ability to get quick answers to questions about medications as some of the benefits.
 Since virtual assistants are available 24/7, they can help whenever they are needed and provide instant answers.